-Peter Post is a director of The Emily Post Institute and author of five etiquette books, including The Etiquette Advantage in Business: Personal Skills for Professional Success, a comprehensive look at the world of business etiquette.
+Peter Post is a director of The Emily Post Institute and author of five etiquette books, including as coauthor of the thrid edition of The Etiquette Advantage in Business: Personal Skills for Professional Success, a comprehensive look at the world of business etiquette.
 Peter has also written the New York Times bestseller Essential Manners for Men, and Playing Through: A Guide to the Unwritten Rules of Golf.
 Since its release, Essential Manners for Men has been reprinted eight times and Peter has done more than 500 media interviews on the subject of men’s manners.

-Peter Post is a business etiquette expert and covers topics ranging from CEO ethics to dealing with coworkers with body odor; from dinner party etiquette to confronting “the dark side of email.”
+Peter Post is a business etiquette expert and covers topics ranging from CEO ethics to dealing with coworkers with body odor; from dinner party etiquette to the top questions about email at work.

-As the creator and primary presenter of Emily Post Business Etiquette seminars, Peter leads business seminars for companies both in the United States and abroad.
+As the creator of Emily Post Business Etiquette seminars, Peter leads business seminars for companies both in the United States and abroad.
+In addition, Peter is the creator and co-presenter of the Emily Post Business Etiquette Train the Train Course, taught twice yearly in Burlington, Vermont, or globally by request.
 Peter also hosts The Emily Post Institute's E-Learning program.
 Each e-learning module features Peter as he guides you through major manners concepts illustrated with moving text and images that speak a language all their own.

 Since 2004, Peter has authored The Boston Sunday Globe’s weekly question and answer business etiquette advice column, “Etiquette at Work.”
 The column is distributed by the New York Times Syndicate.